cdonke/CrackingTheCodingInterview/Hints.md

 Now, look at that definition you provided.
 Can you check the strings against that definition?

+### 17 <a name="17"></a>
+If you just cleared the rows and columns as you found Os, you'd likely wind up clearing the whole matrix.
+Try finding the cells with zeros first before making any changes to the matrix.

 ### 23 <a name="23"></a>
 Start with the easy thing.
 Can you check each of the conditions separately?